tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 #### `SPLIT`

 * Inputs and outputs must be in 32-bit floating-point format.
-* Only split into 2 outputs is supported.
+* Only split into two or three outputs is supported.

 #### `SOFTMAX`